 2) Detailing: Should you clean a car before showing it to a dealer?
 This is not as clear-cut as it might seem.
 Most cars will clearly benefit from an interior cleaning.
 Exterior cleaning is a different story and depends largely on the extent of flaws (primarily dings and scratches) around the vehicle.
-Exterior dirt and dust hide many of those flaws and many vehicles actually look better before cleaning.
+Exterior dirt and dust can hide many of those flaws.
 One popular story in the wholesale business tells of a dealer who cleans the exterior of a car, sees the true condition of the paint underneath, and says, "I just washed $500 worth of dirt off that car!"

 3) Previous Paintwork: Paintwork, especially of poor quality or on an expensive vehicle, can significantly devalue a vehicle.
 Sometimes a wet-sanding (check with a body shop) can improve the look of paintwork, especially if the paint problem is primarily related to the texture of the paint.
 Dirt can also hide paintwork and may be another good reason for not cleaning a vehicle (see #2).